IuliiaKonovalova/school_app/README.md

 ---
 ## Testing

-Please refer to the [TESTING.md](TESTING.md) file for all test related documentation.
+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

 [Back to contents](#contents)